-Kosher salt is more accurately called koshering salt since it is salt that is used for koshering but it itself is not kosher.
-Koshering refers to the ceremonial process of drawing blood out of meat, which is a task for which kosher salt is well suited.
-Kosher refers to something that meets the requirements of Jewish dietary law.
-Kosher salt is a popular salt among professional and home cooks alike due to certain important qualities that range from the ease of measuring it to its flavor.
-All that said, It is important to keep the dos and don’ts of this seasoning in mind when using it if you want to get consistent results.
+Kosher salt is more accurately called koshering salt since it is salt that is used for koshering, but it itself is not kosher.
+Koshering refers to the ceremonial process of drawing blood out of meat, which is a task for which this ingredient is well-suited.
+Kosher salt is a popular salt among professional and home cooks alike due its flavor and ease of measuring (as a coarse-grained salt.)
+All that said, it is important to keep the dos and don’ts of this seasoning in mind when using it if you want to get consistent results.

 Do use kosher salt in dishes with subtle flavors.